sdellysse/codeigniter-contentful/README.markdown

 Heavily inspired by Rails 3's template system, Contentful is a templating library for CodeIgniter (tested on 2.0.1 Reactor) and PHP 5.
 It allows you to easily keep your layouts and views compeletely separate from your controllers.
-It also lets the individual apply changes to your layouts.
+It also lets the individual view apply changes to your layouts.

 Installation
 ------------